IntuitionLabs

 Executive Summary

-Large language models (LLMs) like OpenAI’s GPT-4 and Google’s Gemini are rapidly entering scientific research, promising to act as digital “copilots” for bench scientists.
+Large language models (LLMs) — including OpenAI’s GPT-5.2, Google’s Gemini 2.5 Pro, and Anthropic’s Claude Opus 4.5 — have firmly entered scientific research, acting as digital “copilots” for bench scientists.
 Proponents envision LLMs accelerating literature review, hypothesis generation, experiment design, data analysis, and documentation.
 Early demonstrations across chemistry and biology show impressive capabilities: the Nature licensed system Coscientist, built on GPT-4, autonomously designed and executed complex organic chemistry experiments ([1]) ([2]); IBM’s ChemCrow agent, also using GPT-4, combined with specialized chemistry tools to plan and carry out chemical syntheses (for example, synthesizing an insect repellent and novel catalysts) ([3]) ([4]); a Nature Human Behaviour benchmark found that a tuned LLM (“BrainGPT”) outperformed human experts in predicting neuroscience experimental outcomes ([5]); and a new CRISPR-focused LLM system (CRISPR-GPT) successfully designed and executed gene-editing experiments ([6]) ([7]).
-Major industry players are rapidly experimenting with LLM assistants: Google DeepMind’s announced “AI co-scientist” for biomedicine can analyze vast literature and propose innovative hypotheses (reportedly outperforming human experts in designing a liver fibrosis study) ([8]).
+Major industry players have moved from experimentation to deployment: Google DeepMind’s “AI co-scientist” for biomedicine, a multi-agent system built on Gemini, has now validated drug-repurposing candidates for liver fibrosis in wet-lab experiments and predicted antimicrobial resistance mechanisms that matched experimental results before publication ([8]).
+In 2025, DeepMind launched an accelerated-access program for all 17 US National Labs, expanding access to AlphaEvolve (algorithm design) and AlphaGenome (genomics) tools ([9]).
+Meanwhile, Benchling launched its AI platform in October 2025, integrating specialized agents for literature search, experiment design, and data analysis alongside AlphaFold, Chai-1, and Boltz-2 structure prediction models ([10]).

 However, amid the hype it is crucial to weigh real-world experience and limitations.
 Bench scientists emphasize that LLMs are best seen as assistants, not replacements.
 Many labs integrate LLMs primarily for literature search, summarization, and writing support, while cautioning that “raw data analysis” and actual experimental decision-making still require human expertise ([11]) ([12]).
 Practical challenges remain: LLM outputs must be verified for accuracy (to avoid “hallucinations” or fabrications), and generic models often lack deep domain knowledge without specialized fine-tuning or tool integration ([3]) ([12]).
 Trust and transparency are also issues: scientists demand clear sourcing for AI-generated suggestions ([12]) ([13]).